TSltd/lydia-print-head/README.md

-# lydia-print-head

-Lydia-v4 as printhead
+# Robot driven print systems

 ***brief*** this is part of our work of PP OpenSource contributions, please check our [library](https://library.precious-plastic.org/) or our [main page](https://plastic-hub.com/products/) for more.

-This print head is a modification of [Lydia-v4](https://plastic-hub.com/products/lydia-v4.html) and aims at a generic solution for most of it´s components.
+The print head is a modification of [Lydia-v4](https://plastic-hub.com/products/lydia-v4.html) and aims at a generic solution for most of it´s components.

 **Status** : Confirmed & in progress, ETA Mid. of October